Donate & Help GALT GALT Home

 Fort Worth Animal Control Cruelty Investigation Officers took 28 dogs into custody Thursday night, July 8, 2010.
-GALT was contacted as greyhounds were included in the seize.
+GALT was contacted as greyhounds were included in the seizure.
 At GALT’s request, Greyhounds Unlimited (GU) joined in this effort, as GALT and GU are the only adoption groups in the DFW/north Texas area to help stray and shelter greyhounds.
 Friday morning, representatives from GALT and GU met with Diane Whiteley, the Executive Director of the Texas Greyhound Association, to assess the dogs.
 Eight were taken by each group.
 Wednesday, July 14, GALT took one more female and with that now all 28 dogs are with adoption groups.
 Two videos showing all of the 28 dogs can be seen here:

 The condition of GALT's 9 greyhounds is absolutely appalling and shocking.
 Weights on the females and males range from 35 to 51 pounds.
 Besides being extremely thin, each dog was covered with more ticks than can be ever imagined.
 Graphic pictures can be seen here.